UWM-COMPSCI790-F23/Assignment1-template/README.md

 Graded out of 10 points.

-1. Platform settings configured correctly (1)
-2. Submission includes APK file (1)
+1. Submission includes APK file (2)
-3. Project runs on the Quest (4)
+1. Project runs on the Quest (4)
-4. Scene contains at least four new objects (2)
+1. Scene contains at least four new objects (2)
-5. One of the objects is animated (2)
+1. One of the objects is animated (2)

 ## Submission